 AV Mazzega Floor Lamp

-Materials: Chromed metal (iron) round base.
+Materials: Round chromed metal (iron) base.
 3 chrome rings.
 Metal rod and parts.
-3 clear and white mottled hand blown glass segments.
+3 clear and white mottled hand blown glass segments & lampshades.
 Made of two layers of glass.
-1 glass globe, made of clear and white hand blown bubble glass (pulegoso).
+1 glass globe lampshade.
+Made of clear and white hand blown bubble glass (pulegoso).
 7 silver painted Bakelite E27 sockets.

 Height: 110 cm / 43.30”